yjg30737/pyqt-instant-search-bar/README.md

-# pyqt-auto-search-bar
+# pyqt-instant-search-bar
-PyQt auto search bar which is search icon on the left only exists as a label, not clickable button.
-See the preview below.
+PyQt instant search bar

 This is useful to instant search feature.